ralna/GALAHAD/doc/Python/lsrt.rst

           iter : int
              the total number of iterations required.
           iter_pass2 : int
-             the total number of pass-2 iterations required if the solution lies on the trust-region boundary.
-          biters : int
+             the total number of pass-2 iterations required. biters : int
              the total number of inner iterations performed. biter_min : int
              the smallest number of inner iterations performed during an outer iteration.
           biter_max : int
-             the largestt number of inner iterations performed during an outer iteration.
+             the largest number of inner iterations performed during an outer iteration.
+          obj : float
+             the value of the objective function.
           multiplier : float
-             the Lagrange multiplier, $\lambda$, corresponding to the trust-region constraint.
+             the multiplier, $\lambda = sigma \|x\|^(p-2)$.
           x_norm : float
              the Euclidean norm of $x$.
           r_norm : float